It's here !!! Beyond the Chicken Tractor - Evolving beyond the Chicken Tractor for a fully pastured life cycle

 Also, the paper covers how the Hoop House can be easily converted for cold weather applications ... such as this last long winter!

 Our mission is to provide a healthier pork offering in terms of the life the pigs live, including the care they receive and the food they consume.
 We started our farm here in Yale, Michigan in April 2010, with our first group of pure breed Berkshire heritage pigs arriving in May.
 Join us in our journey as we begin to transform our 40 acre farm into a model of sustainable growth, embracing humane animal husbandry and employing natural farming practices with a heritage breed of swine.
 We believe the vital ingredient to our quality pork is creating and maintaining a natural and safe environment for our hogs to live, play and thrive.
 In addition to free range grass pasture, we buy local grain from our neighbors .
 Our role is to be a good steward to the land we occupy, the animals we raise and to you our customers as we strive to be a positive force in this challenging time of food opportunities.

-USDA processors are a true full business partner for any farm that wants to resell their own meat.
-We are incredibly fortunate to have two USDA processors in our immediate area and we use both for their broad spectrum of solid meat cutting skills and specialty cuts and processes.
+USDA processors are a true full business partner for any farm.
+We are incredibly fortunate to have two USDA processors.
+Schedule availability will determine which processor we use in 2020.